HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Dataset Details

 Character names are sampled from the \texttt{name-dataset} library.\footnote{\url{https://github.com/philipperemy/name-dataset}} We extract the top 50,000 most frequent male and female names from each of four English-speaking countries (US, GB, CA, IE), yielding pools of approximately 100,000 names per gender after deduplication.
 For each scenario generation, 5 male and 5 female names are randomly sampled and provided as candidates.

 To ensure ecological diversity, we leverage the DIAMONDS situational taxonomy~\citep{rauthmann2014situational}.
 For each unique pattern combination, we generate three scenario variants: two variants each emphasizing a randomly selected DIAMONDS dimension, and one dimension-free variant.
-This yields approximately 3,849 unique pattern combinations producing 11,359 scenarios.
+This design targets approximately 3,849 × 3 = 11,547 scenarios; after discarding outputs with malformed structure or missing required fields (e.g., incomplete character profiles), we retain 11,359 scenarios.

 Before scenario generation, pattern combinations are validated for semantic compatibility using GPT-5.
 Empirically, directly contradictory combinations are rare ($<$0.1\%) due to the orthogonal nature of Big Five dimensions and the context-dependent activation of social-cognitive patterns.